-The Nottingham recognises risk as a natural consequence of its business activities and environment.
-Through prudent management it aims to manage risk in a manner that supports achievement of its strategic objectives and business plans whilst protecting members' interests and its financial resources.
-It also ensures ongoing compliance with the prevailing regulatory framework and best practice relating to risk management and corporate governance.
+The Nottingham recognises risk as a natural consequence of its business environment, as with any organisation.
+Through prudent management it aims to manage risk in a manner that supports the achievement of its strategic objectives, whilst protecting members' interests and its financial resources.